Hikiruka/Material-UI-IRC/README.md

-# Numix Hermes - Material IRC client
+# Material UI IRC client

-**DOWNLOAD FROM GOOGLE PLAY:** https://play.google.com/store/apps/details?id=org.numixproject.hermes

 **BETTER MOBILE IRC EXPERIENCE:**
-Hermes is a IRC app created to be feature rich, yet be very easy to use.
+MUI is a IRC app created to be feature rich, yet be very easy to use.
 Everything is just a tap or two away and the design makes your experience pleasant.

 **SIMPLE, YET VERSATILE:**
 You will find that Hermes can do everything most IRC clients and even more.